slaclab/cpsw-yamlReader/README.buildroot.md

+# yamlReader for the SLAC High Performance System

-# Driver buildroot cross-compilation
+## Driver buildroot cross-compilation

-This driver is crosscompiled agains the buildroot versions listed in the variable **BR_ARCHES**, which is defined in the file **config.mak**.
+This driver is crosscompiled against the buildroot versions listed in the variable **BR_ARCHES**, which is defined in the file **config.mak**.

 The driver is compile also for the host architecture, which is defined in the **HARCH** in the same file.